Quantum error-correcting codes from matrix-product codes related to quasi-orthogonal and quasi-unitary matrices: Abstract

 \section{Abstract}

 Matrix-product codes over finite fields are an important class of long linear codes by combining several commensurate shorter linear codes with a defining matrix over finite fields.
 The construction of matrix-product codes with certain self-orthogonality over finite fields is an effective way to obtain good $q$-ary quantum codes of large length.
-Specifically, it follows from CSS construction (resp.
-Hermitian construction) that a matrix-product code over $\mathbb{F}_{q}$ (resp. $\mathbb{F}_{q^{2}}$) which is Euclidean dual-containing (resp.
-Hermitian dual-containing) can produce a $q$-ary quantum code.
-In order to obtain such matrix-product codes, a common way is to construct quasi-orthogonal matrices (resp. quasi-unitary matrices) as the defining matrices of matrix-product codes over $\mathbb{F}_{q}$ (resp. $\mathbb{F}_{q^{2}}$).
-The usage of NSC quasi-orthogonal matrices or NSC quasi-unitary matrices in this process enables the minimum distance lower bound of the corresponding quantum codes to reach its optimum.
 This article has two purposes: the first is to summarize some results of this topic obtained by the author of this article and his cooperators in \cite{Cao2020Constructioncaowang,Cao2020New,Cao2020Constructionof}; the second is to add some new results on quasi-orthogonal matrices (resp. quasi-unitary matrices), Euclidean dual-containing (resp.
-Hermitian dual-containing) matrix-product codes and $q$-ary quantum codes derived from these newly constructed matrix-product codes.
+Hermitian dual-containing) matrix-product codes and $q$-ary quantum codes derived from these matrix-product codes.